luciensadi/AwakeMUD/README.md

 - With Cygwin, you can also use Eclipse CPP IDE, just create a Cygwin-C++ project and point the directory to where your AwakeMUD is located, play around with build settings to ensure it is using your Makefile in src.
 Debugging/Running works.

 ### Additional OSX Installation Notes
-- To install the Boost library:
-    - `brew install boost`
 - To install mysql@5.7 and mysql-client@5.7:
     - `brew install mysql@5.7`
     - `brew install mysql-client@5.7`